StackVista/stackstate-docs/develop/developer-guides/custom-functions/propagation-functions.md

 {% hint style="danger" %}
 **Keep performance aspects in mind when developing functions with asynchronous execution**
-The script APIs provide super-human levels of flexibility and even allow querying standalone services.
+The script APIs offer super-human levels of flexibility and even allow querying standalone services.
 Consider extreme cases where the function is executed on all components and properly assess system impact.
 StackState comes with a number of StackPacks that include tuned propagating functions.
 Changes to those functions are possible, but may impact the stability of the system.
 {% endhint %}

 #### Synchronous execution